tahoe-lafs/magic-folder/docs/datamodel.rst

 -------

 The author information is usable, but there is not yet a way to collect and examine who are legitimate authors of Snapshots (that is, "Public Key Infrastructure" or PKI).
-The :ref:`snapshots` document describes how the signatures are produced and how to verify them -- but as you can see the keys are simply in the metadata.
+The :ref:`snapshots` document describes how the signatures are produced and how to verify them -- but as you can see the public keys are simply in the metadata.

 Clients could already use this to see if authorship *change*.
 A future version of the software will add some way to manage, verify, revoke and move author keys.

-One such use-case could be a single human who uses multiple devices: they may wish to show they authored changes from multiple Participant devices (which would still have different Personal folders).
+One such use-case could be a single human who uses multiple devices: they may wish to show they authored changes from multiple Participant devices (which would still have different Personal capabilities).